syncfusion-content/uwp-docs/uwp/Tab-Control/Populating-Items.md

 ---
 layout: post
-title: Populating Items of SfTabControl control for UWP
+title: Populating Items in UWP Tab Control control | Syncfusion
-description: Explains about Populating Items of SfTabControl control for UWP
+description: Learn here all about Populating Items support in Syncfusion UWP Tab Control (SfTabControl) control and more.
 platform: uwp
 control: SfTabControl
 documentation: ug
 ---

-# Populating Items
+# Populating Items in UWP Tab Control (SfTabControl)

 SfTabItems are added as items of SfTabControl.
 Items can be added using Items or ItemSource property.